Mortgage Affordability Rule Of Thumb Testing 2022

 4.2 million Mortgages will reach the end of their term either this year or next though so if (or when) there is a rate increase by the Bank of England, there will be a rise in mortgage costs.
 They also state that the majority of existing mortgages have enough equity in the property to remortgage at the Loan to Value required, whether that be 60% LTV, 75% LTV or as high as 90% LTV.

-The important thing for those with fixed rate deals due to expire is to start shopping around.
+The important thing for those with fixed-rate deals due to expire is to start shopping around.

 It’s worth pointing out that you don’t need to wait until your fixed term deal is nearly up.
-You can remortgage as long as seven months prior to your current term ending and take advantage of the currently low interest rates.
+You can remortgage as long as seven months prior to your current term ending and take advantage of the currently low-interest rates.
 You will still need to pass the stricter affordability requirements though.

 Whatever rate you see as the advertised interest rate isn’t what you’ll need to prove you can afford.
 It’s 3% higher than the lenders Standard Variable Rate, sometimes referred to as the Reversion Rate.
 So, when you are comparison shopping to switch your mortgage, the discounted rate is only part of what’s assessed.
-You’ll need to look at the lenders current SVR and then add 3% on to that to determine if you will be able to pass the new affordability test.
+You’ll need to look at the lenders current SVR and then add 3% to that to determine if you will be able to pass the new affordability test.

-To make it easier for you to assess the cost of a mortgage, the Money Advice Service have updated their Mortgage Calculator to show you both what you will pay and what you’ll need to be able to afford by giving both figures – the cost to you and the potential cost with the additional 3% added.
+To make it easier for you to assess the cost of a mortgage, the Money Advice Service has updated their Mortgage Calculator to show you both what you will pay and what you’ll need to be able to afford by giving both figures – the cost to you and the potential cost with the additional 3% added.
 Just remember to input the Standard Variable Rate for the offer you’re considering applying for because it’s not based on the introductory rate, which is often lower.

 Mortgage Experts Split on How the Change Will Affect Consumers…